Algebraic Surfaces in Positive Characteristic: General type

 \subsection{Bogomolov--Miyaoka--Yau inequality}

 A minimal surface of general type over the complex numbers fulfills $K_S^2\leq9\chi(\OO_S)$ or, equivalently, $K_S^2\leq3c_2(S)$.
 This is proved using analytic methods from differential geometry.
-Moreover, by a result of Yau, surfaces with $c_1^2=3c_2$ are uniformized by the complex $2$-ball and thus these surfaces are rigid by a result Siu.
+Moreover, by a theorem of Yau, surfaces with $c_1^2=3c_2$ are uniformized by the complex $2$-ball and thus, these surfaces are rigid by a theorem of Siu.

-This inequality is known to fail in positive characteristic, see, for example, \cite[Section 3.4.1]{Szpiro}.
-There are beautiful counter-examples in \cite[Kapitel 3.5.J]{bhh}, where covers of $\PP^2$ ramified over special line configurations that only exist in positive characteristic are used.
+Minimal surfaces of general type with $c_2\leq0$ (counter-examples to Castelnuovo's inequality) provide counter-examples to the Bogomolov--Miyaoka--Yau inequality.
+But even if $c_2$ is positive, it may fail, as shown by Parshin \cite{Parshin} and Szpiro \cite[Section 3.4.1]{Szpiro}.
+More precisely, they construct series of examples, where $c_2$ is bounded and $c_1^2$ tends to infinity.
+Let us also mention the counter-examples of \cite[Kapitel 3.5.J]{bhh}, where covers of $\PP^2$ ramified over special line configurations that only exist in positive characteristic are used.
 Similar constructions appeared in \cite{Easton}.

+Since Parshin's counter-examples have highly non-reduced Picard schemes, he asked in \cite{Parshin letter}, whether surfaces of general type with reduced Picard schemes satisfy the Bogomolov--Miyaoka--Yau inequality.
+Also this turns out to be wrong by the examples of Jang \cite{Jang}.

 In \cite[Remark (i) to Proposition 2.14]{ek}, a $10$-dimensional family of surfaces with $K^2=9$ and $\chi(\OO_S)=1$ in characteristic $2$ is constructed, i.e., rigidity on the Bogomolov--Miyaoka--Yau line fails.